 - You will be able to eat comfortably.
 Dental implants are strong enough to allow you to bite and chew normally without fear of damage.

 Is a Dental Implant Right for You?

 Before you can opt for a dental implant, your dentist must assess you for eligibility.
-Most people are able to able to receive the procedure, but good oral health and a jawbone strong enough to support the implant are key.
-Your dentist may recommend a different option if you are a heavy smoker, a sufferer of uncontrolled diabetes or heart disease, or you previously underwent radiation therapy in your head or neck.
+Most people are able to able to receive the procedure.
+Good oral health and a jawbone strong enough to support the implant are needed.
+Your dentist may recommend a different option if you are a heavy smoker.
+Other things that could prevent you from getting an implant include: chronic, uncontrolled diabetes, heart disease, or past head and neck radiation therapy.